atrahhdis/mahasivipassana/content/buddhism.md

 If you are not familiar with Buddhism, below you will find some useful resources for beginners.

-Please note that the person (who is heavily influenced by the [Pragmatic Dharma Movement](https://alohadharma.com/2015/11/03/what-is-pragmatic-dharma/)) behind this website does not follow any specific Buddhist tradition, thus all the suggestions below cover a wide range of Buddhism variations and teachings.
+Please note that the person (who is heavily influenced by the [Pragmatic Dharma Movement](https://alohadharma.com/2015/11/03/what-is-pragmatic-dharma/) and Soto Zen) behind this website does not follow any specific Buddhist tradition, thus all the suggestions below cover a wide range of Buddhism variations and teachings.

 ## Books